audrey617/My-Notes/ML/CS7641 Final Prep.md

 1. Start with an arbitrary policy 𝜋0<br/>
 2. Evaluate: calculating the utility following that policy with bellman equation<br/>
 3. Improve: 𝜋_𝑡+1 = argmax a based on the new utilities<br/>
 Note that rather than having the 𝑚𝑎𝑥 over actions as in the normal Bellman equation, we already know what action to take according to the policy we’re evaluating.
-This trick removes the 𝑚𝑎𝑥 operator, making this a set of 𝑛 solvable linear equations in 𝑛 unknow. <br/>
+This trick removes the 𝑚𝑎𝑥 operator, making this a set of 𝑛 solvable linear equations in 𝑛 unknow.
+There are finite number of policies and will converge <br/>

 <h1 id="5">Module: RL2 - Reinforcement Learning</h1>